 - The Bridge Project / Bradford Benzodiazepine Withdrawal Service.
 Contact Jon Royle, Services for Drug Users, 35 Salem Street, Bradford BD1 4QH; email: Jon.Royle@bradford.nhs.uk.
 Open to any adult residing in Bradford who requires help and support to reduce or cease their use of benzodiazepines.

-- Recovery Road - Recovery Road Wellness Project is a charity which supports those affected by tranquilliser and antidepressant dependence.
-Visit site for contact details and helpline number.
+- Recovery Road - Self-help information for those affected by tranquilliser and antidepressant use and dependence.

 - Prescribed Medication Support Service, Mold, North East Wales.
 Contact Julie Taylor.

 - Belfast Health and Social Care Board: Tranquilliser Withdrawal Support.
 Contact David Mckeown.

 - NECA (North East Council for Addiction), Bridge View House, 15 – 23 City Road, Newcastle Upon Tyne NE1 2AF · Tel: 0191 222 1262 · Fax: 0191 263 9908 · Email: email@example.com.
 Professor Heather Ashton is a member of the NECA Executive Committee.

 - Reconnexion (formerly Tranx Australia).
 Australian site treating anxiety, panic, depression, benzodiazepine dependency.